Non-invertible planar self-affine sets

 Let us then show the implication \eqref{it:13} $\Rightarrow$ \eqref{it:14}.
 If \eqref{it:14} does not hold, then for every $\jjj \in J^\N$ there is $n(\jjj) \in \N$ such that $A_{\jjj|_{n(\jjj)}} = 0$.
 By compactness of $J^\N$, there exist $M \in \N$ and $\jjj_1,\ldots,\jjj_M \in J^\N$ such that $\{[\jjj_i|_{n(\jjj_i)}]\}_{i=1}^M$ still covers $J^\N$.
 Choosing $n = \max_{i \in \{1,\ldots,M\}} n(\jjj_i)$, we see that for every $\iii \in J^n$ there is $i \in \{1,\ldots,M\}$ such that $A_\iii = A_{\jjj_i|_{n(\jjj_i)}}A_{\sigma^{n(\jjj_i)}\iii} = 0$ and \eqref{it:13} cannot hold.

 Since $\A$ is a tuple of strictly contractive matrices, the function $s \mapsto P(\A,s)$ is strictly decreasing whenever it is finite.
-Therefore, we have $P(\A,s) \ge P(\A,1) \ge \log \roo(\A)$ for all $0 \le s \le 1$ and hence, $\roo(\A) > 0$ implies the condition \eqref{it:11}.
-Therefore, to conclude the proof, it suffices to show that the condition \eqref{it:13} implies $\roo(\A) > 0$ and also verify $\roo(\A) > 0$ when $\A$ is dominated or irreducible.
+Therefore, we have $P(\A,s) \ge P(\A,1) \ge \log \roo(\A)$ for all $0 \le s \le 1$ and hence, we have the implication \eqref{it:15} $\Rightarrow$ \eqref{it:11}.
+Therefore, to conclude the proof, it suffices to show the implication \eqref{it:13} $\Rightarrow$ \eqref{it:15} and also verify condition \eqref{it:15} when $\A$ is dominated or irreducible.
 While the latter is immediately assured by Lemma \ref{thm:joint-spectral-radius}, we also see that to prove the former, we may assume that $\A$ is reducible.
 This means that, after possibly a change of basis, the matrices $A_i$ in $\A$ are of the form